k-kyler/minizalo/README.md

 ### Create group chat

-- Choose the pencil icon above of the inboxes list to start creating your new group.
+- Choose the pencil icon above of the inbox list to start creating your new group.
-- You can add your group an avatar (optional).
+- Add your group an avatar (optional).
-- You can only add your friends as members of the group.
+- Add your friends as members of the group.

 <p align="center">
   <img src="screenshots/chat-create-group-1.png" />